-Enforcement.
-Collection methods used by state CSE agencies include income withholding, intercept of federal and state income tax refunds, intercept of unemployment compensation, liens against property, reporting child support obligations to credit bureaus, intercept of lottery winnings, sending insurance settlement information to CSE agencies, authority to withhold or suspend driver's licenses, professional licenses, and recreational and sporting licenses of persons who owe past-due support, and authority to seize assets of debtor parents held by public or private retirement funds and financial institutions.
+Collection methods used by state CSE agencies include income withholding,10 intercept of federal and state income tax refunds, intercept of unemployment compensation, liens against property, reporting child support obligations to credit bureaus, intercept of lottery winnings, sending insurance settlement information to CSE agencies, authority to withhold or suspend driver's licenses, professional licenses, and recreational and sporting licenses of persons who owe past-due support, and authority to seize assets of debtor parents held by public or private retirement funds and financial institutions.
 Moreover, federal law authorizes the Secretary of State to deny, revoke, or restrict passports of debtor parents.
 All jurisdictions also have civil or criminal contempt-of-court procedures and criminal nonsupport laws.
 In addition, federal criminal penalties may be imposed in certain cases.
 Federal law also requires states to enact and implement the Uniform Interstate Family Support Act (UIFSA), and expand full faith and credit procedures.
-Federal law also provides for international enforcement of child support.
+Federal law also provides for international enforcement of child support.11

+Financing

-Financing.
-The federal government reimburses each state 66% of the cost of operating its CSE program.
-However, it reimburses states at a higher 90% matching rate for the laboratory costs of establishing paternity.
-In addition, the federal government pays states an incentive payment to encourage them to operate effective programs.
-Federal law requires states to reinvest CSE incentive payments back into the CSE program or related activities.
+The federal government reimburses each state 66% of the cost of operating its CSE program.12 In addition, the federal government pays states an incentive payment to encourage them to operate effective programs.13 Federal law requires states to reinvest CSE incentive payments back into the CSE program or related activities.14